daniaokuye/winnerineast.github.io/README.md

 ## <a name="IoT">IoT</a>
 - [AoE](https://github.com/winnerineast/AoE): it's an IRE for IoT.
+- [Build OpenCV on Jetson TX2](https://github.com/winnerineast/buildOpenCVTX2): Build and install OpenCV for the NVIDIA Jetson TX2.
 - [ClickHouse](https://github.com/winnerineast/ClickHouse);a free analytic DBMS for big data.
 - [gear lib](https://github.com/winnerineast/gear-lib): a collection of basic libraries for IoT.
 - [iFogSim](https://github.com/winnerineast/iFogSim):A Toolkit for Modeling and Simulation of Resource Management Techniques in Internet of Things, Edge and Fog Computing Environments.